faizan1234567/Brain-Tumors-Segmentation/README.md

 ### Cite

-If you find this project useful in your research, please consider cite and start the repository:
+If you find this project useful in your research, please consider cite and star the repository:

 ```latex
 @misc{brats23-tumor-segmentation,